Kimxons/Kimxons/README.md

-Hi there 👋 I am Meshack, a Software Engineer.
+Hi there 👋 I am Meshack, a Data Scientist.

 - 🌱 A Data Scientist
 - 💬 Ask me about Data Science, Python, Data analytics